Vocational Progam

 As part of the SBA or SBT, in most cases, students will complete one day per week of Work Placement.
 They will be required to study an adjusted timetable, with one less subject or course.

-At McAuley College, students who opt for to include a SBA or SBT, should be studying a Vocational Program (and not an academic pathway).
+At McAuley College, students who opt for to include a SBA or SBT, should be studying a Vocational Program as this allows them the time to focus on their voacitonal pursuits.

 For more information, refer to the handbook on the Curriculum Page or contact a member of our Pathways team.

-The College has as dedicated team to support students in their Career Pathways.
-These included:
+The College has as dedicated team to support students in their Career Pathways.:

-Mrs Donna Johnston, Curriculum Leader – Years 11 & 12
+Mrs Madonna Johnston, Senior Schooling Leader – Years 10 to 12

 Mrs Myleigh Taylor, School Officer – Senior Schooling